castlegateit/cgit-wp-admin-tweaks/README.md

 # Castlegate IT WP Admin Tweaks #

+**IMPORTANT: Development of Castlegate IT WP Admin Tweaks has now stopped.
+The functions provided by Admin Tweaks can now be found in the [CGIT WP Tweak Tool](https://github.com/castlegateit/cgit-wp-tweak-tool) and [Obfuscator](https://github.com/castlegateit/cgit-wp-obfuscator) plugins.**

 A plugin that makes it easy to tweak the WordPress admin interface:

 *   Hide the admin toolbar